Ntaaboo/bike-sharing-trends-project/README.md

 of information such as weather, traffic, terrain, and so on makes it an attractive proposition for different research areas.
 The Capital Bike Sharing dataset contains information related to one such bike sharing program underway in Washington DC.
 Given this augmented (bike sharing details along with weather information.
-We forecast bike rental demand in this project ***
+We forecast bike rental demand in this project
+## Dataset
+The original dataset contains the "day" and "hour" csv files.
+But for my analysis , I will use the hour csv dataset.